PopaGeorgianVictor/PORTOFOLIO/README.md

 * PROJECT risks are evaluated and mitigated if necessary
 * the entry criteria are evaluated to check if we can go to the next stage of testing

+### Define Test Criteria

+ ####  Entry Criteria - definition on done

+* conditions that must be met in order to start the testing process (all risks - or at least the major ones - have been mitigated, business requirements are defined, roles have been assigned, the test plan has been written and agreed upon by everyone)

+ ####  Exit Criteria - definition on ready

+* conditions that must be met in order to complete the testing process (let's run all the tests or a specific percentage, we've reached the deadline, we've finished the budget, we haven't found any bugs of high or very high severity in a certain interval of time, I haven't found any bugs at all in a certain period of time)

  ### Analize the product

  * Who will use the website ?